barebaric/belt-sander/README.md

    - [x] [Display](electronics/1.3 in display)

    - [x] Retrieve and display actual speed from ODrive

+   - [ ] Actually send the set speed to the controller. *Code fully prepared, just missing a one-liner at this point*

 - [ ] Design and refine an electronics enclosure module to fit into the sander